 - Black History in Canada Education Guide

 - Black History Society

 - Government of Canada – Black History Month

-Celebrating Our Canadian History Poster Series: Download Black History Month Poster
+Celebrating Our Canadian History Poster: Download Black History Month Poster